ecobost/cnn4brca/log.md

 ### Questions
 1. Should i put mass vs nonmass, microcalc vs nonmicrocalc, or put every lession together (mass, microcalc, distortions, etc.) vs nonlession?.
 Thus, only train one network that differentiates all lessions vs no lession?.
+	Answer: Segmentation (mass(benign or malign) vs non-mass)
 2. Should I use a single network with multiple outputs to classify every kind of lession?.
+	Answer: No.
 3. Should I use data augmentation only on the minority classes (lessions)?
+	Answer: Use everywhere.
+No oversampling

 ## Jun 10 - Jun 17